D‑Wave QPU Architecture: Topologies#

 The D‑Wave QPU is a lattice of interconnected qubits.
 While some qubits connect to others via couplers, the D‑Wave QPU is not fully connected.
 Instead, the qubits of D‑Wave annealing quantum computers interconnect in one of the following topologies:

-• Pegasus for Advantage QPUs
+• Pegasus topology for Advantage QPUs

 The Working Graph#